Epic US Road Trip 2016 – Kentucky & The Great Lakes

 Today’s Highlight || Dusk over Bluegrass Country

 We had a bit of ground to cover today in getting from Lewisburg, West Virginia, to Lexington, Kentucky.
 At its most direct it’s a 300-mile drive via Interstate 64.
 But where’s the fun in that?
 We tacked on another 100-plus miles by going our own way through the heart of rural eastern Kentucky and via the towns of Cordell & Sandy Hook, two sleepy settlements that to visit at all would require either a serious navigational oversight or a really good reason; we had the latter.
 This day also saw us saying a brief hello to Ohio, state number 23, driving portions of not 1, not 2, but 3 National Scenic Byways – 1 in West Virginia, 1 in Ohio & 1 in Kentucky – and being treated to the best of an evening sunset over Kentucky’s famed and oh-so photogenic Bluegrass Country, a stunningly beautiful part of the world.

-We didn’t inconvenience ourselves too much in getting to Ohio; it’s a short detour north off Interstate 64 and across the Ohio River from West Virginia.
-We also didn’t spend long in the state – an hour, give or take – or see much of it; a busy & inconvenient road junction at the state line bridge crossing over to Ashland, Kentucky, meant we were even thwarted in our efforts to get a ‘Welcome To Ohio’ state picture, our first such failing of the wider road trip; 22 out of 23 up to this point is still an acceptable strike rate I guess.
+We didn’t inconvenience ourselves too much in getting to Ohio as it’s a short detour north off Interstate 64 and across the Ohio River from West Virginia.
+We also didn’t spend long in the state – an hour, give or take – or see much of it; a busy & inconvenient road junction at the state line bridge crossing over to Ashland, Kentucky, meant we were even thwarted in our efforts to get a ‘Welcome To Ohio’ state picture, our first such failing of the wider road trip.
+22 out of 23 up to this point is still an acceptable strike rate I guess.